rdig/wpa-cli/readme.md

 ### Warning

-The way the update works, is to overwrite the default files with the new version (just like the Wordpress engine with `wp-update-core.php`), so if you made modifications the engine, if you run the update, **they will be overwritten**
+The way the install and update works, is to overwrite the default files with the new version (just like the Wordpress engine with `wp-update-core.php`), so if you made modifications the engine, if you run the update, **they will be overwritten**

-### Needs initial instalation

-Since it's only function at the moment is update, it still need an initial instalation of Wordpress.
-This will be changed in the future as more functionality is added.

-Check the [roadmap](readme.md#roadmap--todo) for more information.

 ## Known issues